Dataclasses & guiclass#

 Tip

-As your widget begins to manage more internal state, the guiclass
+As your widget begins to manage more internal state, the guiclass pattern

-becomes much more useful than the magicgui
+becomes much more useful than the magicgui decorator pattern -- which was

 designed with pure functions that take inputs and return outputs in mind.